lamenath/website/src/articles/blog/image-inlining-element.md

   </inline-image>
 ```

 If you think this might help someone you know, please share it to **help us reach more people**!
-Also, we'd love to hear your feedback on this type of articles?
+Also, we'd love to hear your feedback on this type of articles.
 Is it helpful?
 Would you rather read something more practical or theoretical? **Let us know, by leaving a comment on Twitter!**